Man sentenced to life in 1980 killing of Colorado intern

 She and others, including Pruszynski’s sister, Janet Johnson, the only surviving member of her immediate family, mourned not having Pruszynski with them over the last four decades and regretted that she never had a chance to do things like launch a career or have her own family.

 They described her as a creative young woman whose deep kindness and ready smile made everyone feel welcome and whose loss was deeply felt.
-So many people turned out for her funeral that some had to pray on the steps of the church.
+So many people turned out for her funeral that some had to pray on the steps of the church, they said.

-Johnson said her late brother suffered in silence after their younger sister was killed and Johnson said often cried herself to sleep as she worried about her parents and their grief over the loss of their daughter.
+Johnson said her late brother suffered in silence after their younger sister was killed and Johnson said she often cried herself to sleep as she worried about her parents and their grief over the loss of their daughter.

 Wheaton College classmate Eileen McDonough Kiley said the juxtaposition of her friend’s goodness and her brutal ending were incomprehensible.